Service Level Agreement: What Every SaaS Buyer Needs to Know

 SLAs are integral to any agreement between a service provider and a customer.
 So, both parties require SLAs.

-Vendors can use SLAs to clearly understand the customer’s expectations and use them to differentiate from other competitors.
+2. Vendors: Vendors can use SLAs to clearly understand the customer’s expectations and use them to differentiate from other competitors.
 SLAs can also help vendors prevent customers from disclosing app information or granting unauthorized access to third parties.
+Likewise, you can hold vendors accountable in case of data breaches or theft.

 What Should Be Included in Every Service Level Agreement?

-1. Agreement Summary
+1. Agreement summary

 SLAs are highly detailed.
 That’s why a customer-based SLA must have an agreement overview.
 This is where everything is expressed briefly and in summary.